 4. Coherence with other EU legislation

-Affected categories of electrical and electronic equipment (EEE):
+From July 22, 2019, all categories of electrical and electronic equipment (EEE) are affected.

 Like the preceding RoHS regulation, the RoHS II Directive does not apply to components.
-Nevertheless, TDK Electronics Group provides products – according to the TDK Electronics Group list of products that are RoHS II compatible – that are ready to be used with EEE of the categories mentioned above.
+Nevertheless, TDK Electronics Group provides products – according to the TDK Electronics Group list of products that are RoHS II compatible – that are ready to be used with EEE.